YulianaGomez/proxima_analysis/notebooks/README.md

 4.  **Speedup_bar_chart**
     - Compares times and speedups between different methodologies

+ 5. **Scatter_timecomparison**
+    - Corresponding colors with runs that stayed within thresholds

 ### Experiments that can be compared and found in proxima_data ###